zhumaniyaz17/finalexam/question_ZaTbW.md

-Encode the abbrevation FIFO? +Flip input,flop out.
+ Encode the abbrevation FIFO?
-Federation IT
+* Flip input,flop out.
-fist organization.
+* Federation IT output
-+First in, first out.
++ First in, first out.
-All above them.
+*none of them.